sjorssnoeren/jquery-roulette/README.md

 ### Options

-The following options are supported
+The following options are currently supported by the plugin, note that the options in this example are the default settings for the plugin.

 ```
 $('#jroulette').jRoulette({